nawinkumar94/Terraform-Docker-Aws/README.md

 ## **Usage**

-1.To Intialize the terraform configuration terraform init
+1.To Intialize the terraform configuration

+  "terraform init"

-2.To Format the Terraform Config files terraform fmt
+2.To Format the Terraform Config files

+  "terraform fmt"

-3.To Validate the Terraform Config files terraform validate
+3.To Validate the Terraform Config files

+  "terraform validate"

-4.To Get the Plan of Terraform Config files terraform plan -out output.terraform
+4.To Get the Plan of Terraform Config files

+  "terraform plan -out output.terraform"

-5.To Execute the Terraform Config terraform apply "output.terraform"
+5.To Execute the Terraform Config

+  "terraform apply "output.terraform"

-6.To Destroy or bring down the infrastructure terraform destroy
+6.To Destroy or bring down the infrastructure

+  "terraform destroy"

 ## **Project Insider**